Hogs Rally Back for Higher Wednesday

-Lean hogs initially pushed lower through Wednesday, but firmed up and ended the day with 8 to 67 cent gains.
-That on net has the Feb contract at a net 45c loss for the week’s move.
+Lean hogs initially pushed lower on Wednesday, but firmed up and ended the day with 8 to 67 cent gains.
+That has the Feb contract at a net 45c loss for the week to data.
 USDA’s National Average Base Hog price increased $1.17 to $47.07 for Tuesday afternoon.
 The CME Lean Hog Index was $66.85 on 1/15, up by 30 cents.

 Pork cutout futures were 67 cents stronger on the day.
 USDA’s National Pork Carcass Cutout Value was $87.96 at the close, up by 17 cents.
 The CME Fresh Bacon Index was $138.33 for the week that ended 1/12.
 USDA’s FI hog slaughter was 1.321m head for the week through Wednesday.
 That compared to 1.319m last week and 1.392m during the same week last year.